cmerino15/teach/cmd/CMDtutorial/1 getting acquainted to cmd.md

 You can use the following keyboard shortcut from anywhere to open the command prompt in your root directory.
 Usually `C:\Users\username`

-> wndw+r // to bring up the run prompt
+> wndw+r // to bring up the run prompt.

+Then

 > enter

 > [!NOTE]